Report an accessibility problem

 In order to perform a proper risk assessment, the IBC will ask the following questions regarding your research:

 1. Does your research involve CRISPR or another gene editing technology?
-If yes, you will need to describe the technology (e.g., CRISPR/Cas9, ZNF, TALENS, Meganucleases) that is being proposed.
+If yes, you will need to describe the technology technology (e.g., CRISPR/Cas9, Base editing, Prime editing, PASTE (Programmable Addition via Site-specific Targeting Elements), that is being proposed.

-1. For CRISPR systems, are the guide RNA (gRNA) and nuclease on the same plasmid, vector or delivery vehicle?
-If so, can this plasmid, vector or delivery vehicle transfect or infect a human cell and can the gRNA or CRISPR nuclease be expressed in human cells?
+1. For gene-editing systems, can the plasmid, vector or delivery vehicle transfect or infect and/or be expressed in human cells?

 1. How are you delivering the gene editing technology (e.g., nanoparticles, plasmid, lentivirus, adeno-associated virus, etc.)?